top of page

 • Others minimize or dismiss your pain

-Yet your sorrow, mourning, disorientation and reconfiguration are valid.
+Yet your sorrow, mourning, disorientation, and reconfiguration are valid.
 Any rupture of a pattern or expectation is a threshold, and crossing thresholds often entails grief work.
+Grieving does not imply weakness; instead, it implies love, resonance, and depth.

 Introducing Good Grief The Oracle: Tools To Move From Grief to Grace

-Our fifth book in the Oracle Book Series aims to hold every form of grief from visible losses to hidden ruptures, from sudden shock to slow erosion.
-It will weave together ordinary and extraordinary stories of loss, and pair them with therapeutic tools, sacred practices, and soul rituals that have carried others through.
+Our fifth book in the Oracle Book Series aims to hold every form of grief, from visible losses to hidden ruptures, from sudden shock to slow erosion.
+It will weave together ordinary and extraordinary stories of loss and pair them with therapeutic tools, sacred practices, and soul rituals that have carried others through.

 If you:

-• Have walked a grief journey (your own story, or how you supported a client or loved one),
+• Have walked a grief journey (your own story or how you supported a client or loved one)

-• Can share a Soul Practice - a ritual, energetic exercise, meditative pathway, poetic tool, or transformational protocol,
+• Can share a Soul Practice—a ritual, energetic exercise, meditative pathway, poetic tool, or transformational protocol

-• Would like to expand the reach of your therapy or healing practice, or your organisation by being part of this beautiful collaboration,
+• Would like to expand the reach of your therapy or healing practice, or your organisation by being part of this beautiful collaboration

 Then I’d love to hear from you.
 We are now welcoming author applications for Good Grief The Oracle.

-Together, we intend to build not just a book - but a network of healing voices - each adding light, resonance, and guidance to readers and listeners navigating grief’s many forms.
+Together, we intend to build not just a book but a network of healing voices, each adding light, resonance, and guidance to readers and listeners navigating grief’s many forms.

-May your grief, become your teacher, and may you discover the grace beyond the tears and sorrow.
+May your grief become your teacher, and may you discover the grace beyond the tears and sorrow.

-In love and light
+In love and light,

 Angela Orora